Experience

 Awards

-Inner Temple Major Scholarship and Duke of Edinburgh Entrance Award
+Inner Temple Duke of Edinburgh Entrance Award